cqcn1991/Wind-Speed-Analysis/readme.md

 ### 4. Start Jupyter Notebook, open the `GMM.ipynb`, and start playing with it

-You may need some datasets to get started, for this reason,  I have include some in https://github.com/cqcn1991/Wind-Speed-Analysis/tree/master/data If you want additional data, you can find them at http://www.ncdc.noaa.gov/
+You may need some datasets to get started.
+For this reason,  I have include some in https://github.com/cqcn1991/Wind-Speed-Analysis/tree/master/data If you want additional data, you can find them at http://www.ncdc.noaa.gov/